Assigning times to minimise reachability in temporal graphs: Introduction

 Graphs of livestock trades present us with an example in which it is desireable to reduce the maximum reachability of a graph, as discussed in \cite{edge-deletion,temp-edge-del}.
 Here, vertices represent farms, and the sale of an animal from one farm to another (together with the associated risk of disease transmission) is naturally represented with a (directed) edge.
 If a disease incursion starts at the farm represented by $v$, then the farms at risk of infection are precisely those in the reachability set of $v$, and it is natural to try to minimise the worst case number of farms that might be infected.

 It is not clear, however, how one might realistically remove edges from such a graph: forbidding trade is likely impossible.
-A more realistic hope is that the set of edges (e.g. the trades that take place) is fixed, but we can intervene to alter the relative times at which the edges are active (i.e. reorder the trades, via alterations in sale and auction dates).
+A more realistic hope is that the set of edges (e.g.~the trades that take place) is fixed, but we can intervene to alter the relative times at which the edges are active (i.e.~reorder the trades, via alterations in sale and auction dates).

 The focus of this paper is on precisely this kind of temporal graph modification: we cannot remove edges, but we can choose the order in which they are active.
 (In contrast with the model of \cite{mertzios13}, the number of edge-times to be assigned to each edge is fixed.)
 In the simplest version of the problem, we can reorder edges with complete freedom, but for many applications there are likely to be additional constraints which stop us rescheduling edges independently.
-Specifically, we may require that particular subsets of edges are all active simultaneously: this corresponds, for example, to a set of contacts that will take place at a particular conference, or the trades that will be made at a specific named livestock market event (e.g. the ``Spring Bull Sale''), whenever the event in question is scheduled.
-Indeed, scenarios of this kind where the timing of contacts can be controlled by an organisation responsible for scheduling events (e.g. an auctioneer) perhaps represent the most likely real-world application for this rescheduling approach.
+Specifically, we may require that particular subsets of edges are all active simultaneously: this corresponds, for example, to a set of contacts that will take place at a particular conference, or the trades that will be made at a specific named livestock market event (e.g.~the ``Spring Bull Sale''), whenever the event in question is scheduled.
+Indeed, scenarios of this kind where the timing of contacts can be controlled by an organisation responsible for scheduling events (e.g.~an auctioneer) perhaps represent the most likely real-world application for this rescheduling approach.
 We therefore consider a more general version of the problem involving assigning times to classes of simultaneously occurring edges.
 We mostly see that both versions of the problem are intractable, but we are able to identify a small number of special cases which admit polynomial-time exact or approximation algorithms.
+Where possible, the restricted graph classes we consider in our pursuit of tractability are either inspired by our epidemiological motivation, or are a first step in the direction of such classes.

 The rest of the paper is organised as follows.
 We describe our model in more detail in Section \ref{sec:notation}, give formal definitions of the problems we consider in Section \ref{sec:probdefs}, and summarise our results in Section \ref{sec:summary}.
 Section \ref{sec:singleton} is devoted to the setting in which edges can be reordered independently, and in Section \ref{sec:general} we consider the generalisation of the problem involving classes of simultaneously active edges.